nanocosmos/docs/docs/webrtc/nanostream_webrtc_api.md

 <a name="RtcUser+checkServer"></a>

 ### checkServer(server)
-Checks the state of a webrtc server.
+Checks the state of a WebRTC server.

 **Kind**: instance method of [<code>RtcUser</code>](#RtcUser)
 **Emits**: [<code>ReceivedServerStats</code>](#RtcUser+event_ReceivedServerStats)